 - Pour the warm cheese mixture over the egg yolk mixture slowly while whisking vigorously with a Hand whisk.
 This stage is effectively tempering the egg yolks and the mixture should already start to slightly thicken

 - Pour the mixture back into the saucepan and cook on medium heat for a few minutes until it thickens.
 Concretely it is approximately 1 min after the first boil.
 It might get lumpy first, don't worry just keep whisking and the cream will get smooth and glossy.
-It's worth keeping a good quality (so that the milk won't burn in it) small/medium-sized saucepan for making these kind of creams
+It's worth keeping a good quality (so that the milk won't burn in it) small/medium-sized saucepan for making these kinds of creams

 - If in doubt, strain the filling for a lump-free, creamy end result

-- The creamy filling needs to completely cool before using it.
+💡 Top Tip: The creamy filling needs to completely cool before using it.
 Place it into a shallow bowl and cover the entire surface with plastic wrap to avoid skin forming on top.
 Store in fridge

 6. Assemble